 In 1921, the Bankhead Highway, the second transcontinental paved highway in America, reached Rowlett.
 It ran from Washington, DC, to San Diego, California.
 Rowlett was incorporated in 1952 by a vote of 84 citizens.

-The Rowlett Police Department, established in 1971, has a current authorized strength of 128 employees:
+The Rowlett Police Department, established in 1971, has a current authorized strength of 128 full-time employees: